Robust Graph Contrastive Learning with Information Restoration: Experiments

 \subsubsection{Against CLGA}

 Tab.~\ref{tab-defend-CLGA} presents the robustness results under the unsupervised attack CLGA.
 Similar to its performance under Mettack, our model outperforms other baselines across various levels of attacking power.
 However, since CLGA is an unsupervised attack, the degree of decreasing node classification accuracy for GCL models is not as significant as in Mettack, which specifically targets the test set.
 We note that MVGRL performs well against CLGA and even outperforms our method when the attacking power is equal to $5\%$ on the Cora dataset.
-This is because MVGRL does not use the infoNCE loss for training, which is the attack objective of CLGA.
-Nevertheless, our model outperforms MVGRL on the Cora dataset when the attacking power is larger or equal to $10\%$.
-Overall, the proposed homophily-driven learnable sanitation view effectively promotes the robustness of the vanilla GCL framework by automatically detecting and pruning potential heterophilous edges in the poisoned graph, as demonstrated by the robust performance results shown in Tab.~\ref{tab-defend-Mettack} and Tab.~\ref{tab-defend-CLGA}.
+This is because MVGRL does not use the InfoNCE loss for training, which is the attack objective of CLGA.
+Nevertheless, our model outperforms MVGRL on the Cora dataset when the attacking power is larger than or equal to $10\%$.
+Overall, the proposed learnable sanitation view effectively promotes the robustness of the vanilla GCL framework by automatically detecting and pruning potential malicious edges in the poisoned graph, as demonstrated by the robust performance results shown in Tab.~\ref{tab-defend-Mettack} and Tab.~\ref{tab-defend-CLGA}.